 Don’t worry if they don’t cover entirely, the noodles will expand while baking.
 You may even need to break corners, or you can over-lap the lasagna sheets, to make them fit.

 2. Create the 2nd Layer: Top those noodles with another heaping ladle of sauce and cover evenly, adding as much sauce as needed.

-Then spread a layer of shredded mozzarella, then sprinkle with 1 to 2 tablespoons of Parmesan cheese.
+Then spread a layer of shredded mozzarella, then sprinkle with 1 to 2 tablespoons of grated Parmesan cheese.

 3. Create the 3rd Layer: Top with a layer of no-boil noodles and with another heaping ladle of sauce, covering evenly and adding as much sauce as needed.

 Next, top with 4 to 6 heaping spoons of ricotta cheese.
-Using the back of your spoon, tap the ricotta cheese to help flatten out.
+Using the back of your spoon, tap the ricotta cheese to help flatten it out.
 No need to spread it evenly, the ricotta cheese will melt evenly while baking.